SICKAG/sick_scan_xd/README.md

 You can find examples to test and run sick_scan in offline mode in folder `test/scripts`.
 Their purpose is to demonstrate the usage of the sick_scan driver.
 Please feel free to customize the scripts or use them as a starting point for own projects.

-Note: Some larger scandata for test and development are provided in folder `test/emulator/scandata`.
+Note: Some larger scandata files for testing and development are provided in folder `test/emulator/scandata`.
 These files are versioned using "Git Large File Storage".
 Follow the description [doc/git_lfs.md](doc/git_lfs.md) to install and use git lfs extension.

 ### Simulation on Windows